 3. Healthy Supplement

-DE is also fit for consumption for human beings and their benefits are healthy skin, lower blood cholesterol, and good looking hair and skin.
+DE is also fit for human beings’ consumption, and their benefits are healthy skin, lower blood cholesterol, and good-looking hair and skin.

 Diatomaceous Earth dosage & ingredients for Dogs